finale-lua/sample-clib/README.md

 ### plusone(inp_number)

 Adds one to an input number.
-You can think of this as a “Hello World” function.
+You can think of this as a “Hello World” function that uses only the Lua API.

 ```lua
 local plus_one = sampleclib.plusone(1)